Tcarlos/Linux-Knowledge-Base/NOTES.md

 ** NOTES DECEMBER 23rd **

-Have a succesful working basic DRBD 2node setup
+Have a succesful working basic DRBD 2node syncing setup

 Links used